How It Works

 Certificate Authentication

-Certificate authentication requires additional setup on your SSH server to trust the Infisical CA.1
+Certificate authentication requires additional setup on your SSH server to trust the Infisical CA.Configure the SSH Server

 Before creating the account, you need to configure your SSH server to trust certificates signed by Infisical.Run the following command on your SSH server (requires root/sudo):This script will: